OWASP/www-chapter-columbus/index.md

 ## Chapter information

-Columbus OWASP meets monthly on the fourth Thursday of the month, with two different meeting formats.
-Some months are Sessions, where we have two speakers, and an open discussion of news of the day.
-Others are Code Jams, where we work on projects, bug bounty programs, or other geeky stuff.
-All of it is described on [Meetup.com](http://www.meetup.com/Columbus-OWASP/).
+Columbus OWASP meets monthly on the third Thursday of the month.
+All of the meetings, past and present, are described on [Meetup.com](http://www.meetup.com/Columbus-OWASP/).
 There will be opportunities for Columbus OWASP members to meet other local security groups through event cross-participation and cooperation.